aws-samples/amazon-cognito-example-for-external-idp/README.md

   This is not used for enforcing authorization, this is done only in the backend (via [Amazon Cognito User Pools Authorizer](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html)).
   However it provides a nicer user experience where actions that the user will not be permitted to perform are not visible / grayed out for them.

+## Notes

+- Do not add the `aws.cognito.signin.user.admin` scope, this will allow users to modify their own attributes directly with the access token.
+    Since the IdP is the source of truth, and we don't want users to change attributes (especially those used for authorization) on their own, this scope should not be added.

 ## IdP Configuration Instructions

 - **Okta**: https://aws.amazon.com/premiumsupport/knowledge-center/cognito-okta-saml-identity-provider/